-Listing documents, the first two, originate with ARMLS, the Arizona Multiple List System, and are usable only by Realtors®.
-All the other documents originate with AAR, Arizona Association of Realtors®, and are available for purchase by the public at a very nominal fee.
+The Listing Agreement originates with ARMLS, the Arizona Multiple List System, and is relevant only to Realtors® for use.
+All the other documents originate with the Arizona Association of Realtors®, AAR, and are available for purchase by the public at a nominal fee

 Sellers need to be fully aware of the commission to be paid to the buyer’s broker by the listing broker as specified in Section 6 of the Listing Agreement.
-Otherwise, listing agents commonly offer less than 50% of the total commission to buyer brokers.
-To some degree, this will be a detriment to “traffic” to the property.
-A reduced commission offering is NOT in the seller’s best interest.
+Some listing agents may offer less than 50% of the total commission to buyer brokers.
+To some degree, this may be a detriment to “traffic” to the property.
+A reduced commission offering to buyer-brokers is NOT in the seller’s best interest.

-Purchase Contract – the core of the offer and the eventual agreement.
+Purchase Contract – the core of an offer and the eventual primary contract document between seller and buyer.
 For an overall grasp of the nature of this document, consider that: